bokeh/bokeh/sphinx/source/docs/glyphs_ref.rst

 The rect glyph displays rectangles centered on the given coordinates with the given dimensions and angle.

+.. note:: the ``dilate`` field may be used to indicate whether computed pixel distances should always be rounded up when rendering this glyph.

 * ``x``, ``y`` - center point coordinates
 * ``width``
 * ``height``